glbala87/ELLA_tool/README.md

 DEMO_NAME=domain.com make demo
 ```

-`DEMO_NAME` will add the corresponding host to VIRTUAL_HOST inside the container, for use with nginx-proxy docker container.
+Inside the container an environment variable VIRTUAL_HOST will be set equal to the value `DEMO_NAME` for use with the nginx-proxy docker container.

 If you want to bind the demo directly to the local host you can instead run it manually like this: